CLE State Requirements

 2017 ARIAS·U.S. Fall Conference CLE State Requirements and Updates

-Below are a list of state requirements and approval.
-Please note that this list is not exhaustive and is representative of states where most of ARIAS·U.S. Conference attendees request credit.
+Below are a list of state requirements and approval processes.
+Please note that this list is not exhaustive and is only representative of states where most of ARIAS·U.S. Conference attendees request credit.
+We recommend that participants who are unsure of the states requirement, sign in and out of each session as a precautionary measure as credits will only be granted to participants who sign in and out.
+Please note that participants are responsible for meeting their individual state requirements.
 For any additional questions, please contact Joyce Arawole, Assistant Director of Education and Certification at email@example.com .

 A California attorney can claim California MCLE credit for education activities attended/taken outside California, provided that: